1) Can I really walk 35 miles in 2 days?

 5) What if I do not want to camp?

 Carpinteria has a number of hotels to choose from that are not far from St. Joseph's Church.
-We may have some host families willing to take in pilgrims.
+RV camping in the church parking lot is allowed.

 6) What do I need to bring for camping?